 Hydro One has completed the acquisition of transmission assets from the former Great Lake Power Transmission on Oct 31, 2016 under the new name Hydro One Sault Ste.
 Marie, and therefore became the lead transmitter in the East Lake Superior (ELS) Region.
-The second cycle of Regional Planning was initiated by Hydro One in 2019, with the NA report published in June 2019 and the IRRP is currently underway, and is expected to be completed in Q1 2021.
 The ELS Region includes all of Hydro One Sault Ste.
 Marie's 560km of high-voltage transmission lines as well as ties to the rest of the provincial grid at Wawa TS in the northwest and Mississagi TS in the northeast.
 The region also includes Hydro One's 115kV W2C circuit supplying the Town of Chapleau from Wawa TS.

 During the first cycle of regional planning (led by the former Great Lakes Power Transmission), only local needs were identified and they did not require further regional coordination.
+The second cycle of Regional Planning was initiated by Hydro One in 2019, with the NA report published in June 2019 and the IRRP was completed in April 2021.
+The RIP work is in progress and was completed in October 2021.